 Who are the staff and what is the ratio of counselors to children?

-The staff consists of licensed psychologists and associate psychologists.
+Our staff consists of specially trained clinicians, such as psychologists and social workers.
 In addition, we intensively train volunteers in our evidence-based approaches so they can help support the program as counselors.
-Each child has his own counselor who works closely with him.
+Children are paired at a 1:1 or 2:1 ratio.

 What is a typical day like at Brave Buddies?

-Lead-in sessions or “lead-ins” are an opportunity for your child to practice his or her brave talking before participating in the Brave Buddies group program.
+Lead-in sessions are an opportunity for your child to practice his or her brave talking before participating in the Brave Buddies group program.
 These sessions also allow your child to meet other Brave Buddies participants and counselors before the program begins.
-As several variables are different at Brave Buddies (a new location, a group setting) the lead-ins are a way to improve the likelihood of your child’s success in the program.
 Additionally, these sessions allow the Brave Buddies leaders to better determine initial counselor matches for your child.